Understand the ACSC’s Essential Eight cybersecurity controls and why they are the baseline for Australian organisations.

 Patch timing is the most commonly failed Essential Eight control.
 The 48-hour requirement for critical patches is strict — many organisations patch on a monthly cycle, leaving a weeks-long window for attackers to exploit known vulnerabilities.
 If your organisation is on a monthly patch cycle, this needs to change for critical vulnerabilities.

-How would your business score on the Essential Eight?
+How would your business score?

-Cyber insurers and government contracts increasingly expect it — and most attacks it stops are the ones already targeting Australian businesses.
-Mobile Techs IT Service helps Gold Coast businesses implement the Essential Eight without the enterprise price tag — maturity assessments, application control, automated patching, restricted admin privileges, MFA rollout, and tested backups.
-Home users welcome too — on-site or remote, anywhere in Australia.
+Cyber insurers and government contracts increasingly expect Essential Eight alignment, and the attacks it stops are the ones already targeting Australian businesses.
+Mobile Techs helps Gold Coast businesses implement it without the enterprise price tag — maturity assessments, application control, automated patching, restricted admin privileges, MFA rollout and tested backups.